elugens/hello-javascript/docs/browser-related-questions/forms-controls/forms-properties-methods.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Document forms are part of the document.forms special collection.
 That's a "named collection": it's both named and ordered.
-To access the form, we may utilize both the name and the number from the document.
+To access the form, we may utilize both the name or index number from the document.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />